saiaps/language-system-api/README.md

 Please tell us how to import the libraries, as well.
 Describe how dependency management works in this language system.

+Where do we find new libraries?
+What strategies does the community use to identify good libraries to use?

 #### HTTP calls

+How do we call other services? include authorization strategies.

 #### Serialization